-MANCHESTER, N.H. — The New Hampshire Food Bank’s “Nothing Campaign,” an initiative aimed at raising awareness and funds in an effort to end hunger, is aiming to break an all-time fundraising record.
+LONDONDERRY, N.H. — The New Hampshire Food Bank has started its annual “Nothing Campaign,” an initiative aimed at raising awareness and funds in an effort to end hunger.

-People can buy the cans for $5 each at participating supermarkets.
+People can buy the cans of “nothing” for $5 each at participating supermarkets.
 Each can bought provides 10 meals and can be returned with donations.
+Over the past five years, the campaign has raised nearly $564,000, which has provided more than 1.12 million meals.